Tag Archives: Gene Krupa

 Maybe That’s What Gene Krupa Was Talking About

-Gene Krupa said, in an interview I read decades ago, that he learned from the great “black drummers” the difference in playing drums leading with the right hand or the left hand.
-A change in sound, Krupa said.
-The way he spoke … Continue reading
+SKF NOTE: Gene Krupa said, in an interview I read decades ago, that he learned from the great black drummers how playing drums differed when leading with the right left hands.
+The different lead hands produce a change in sound, … Continue reading

 Posted in SKF Blog | Tagged , , | 4 Comments